be-favorite/be-favorite/README.md

 &nbsp;

-- 🏥 I'm working for the [Gil Artificial & Big-Data Convergence Center G-ABC, Gil Medical Center](http://www.gilabc.com/)
+- 🏥 I'm working for the [G-ABC, Gil Medical Center](http://www.gilabc.com/)

 - 🔭 I’m currently working on **evaluating health effects from long-term exposure to air pollution** and more